lelegard/arm-cpusysregs/docs/features.md

 <!-- Do not remove the markers AUTOGEN-BEGIN and AUTOGEN-END. -->
 <!-- @AUTOGEN-BEGIN -->
-Total: 354 features, 325 detectable.
+Total: 354 features, 325 detectable, 18 removed.

 | Feature Name             | Optional | Mandatory | sysregs | Short description
 | ------------------------ | -------- | --------- | :-----: | -----------------